GoogleCloudPlatform/java-docs-samples/bigtable/beam/change-streams/README.md

 ## Song rank

-This example keeps track of songs listened to and gets the top 5 songs over a period.
+This example keeps track of songs listened to and gets the top 5 songs over a period of time.
 The top 5 songs are output to standard out and files which can be local or on Google Cloud Storage.

 1. Create a Bigtable instance or use an existing one